-I think we all watched romantic movies like “When Harry met Sally” or the musical and high spirited “Mamma Mia” which in both the main characters end up being together, however, I realized the politics of marriage in our world differs in so many ways from that in movies, many families, especially mothers will start prepping their daughters for a suitable groom sometime after graduating from university, it usually starts with a series of visits her daughter starts to receive from prospect husbands, where they meet at the bride’s home, and in case the couple like each other more visits can be arranged but still in the bride’s parent’s home, meanwhile the bride to be and her family start to evaluate the suitability of the prospect husband for marriage, evaluation criteria might include; whether he is capable of providing for a family and his family social standing in the community, this practice might come as a surprise to some but there is no shame in this practice in the Arab world, as it is not considered to be a gold digging kind of family if the family look into the financial capability of the groom, since, generally speaking, in the Middle Eastern society courtship between man and woman is very much un-favored and kind of forbidden and restricted by many, and sometimes if someone is known to have had a boyfriend before marriage she will be criticized and looked upon as having bad manners and guys might not want to propose to her especially by the more conservative circles.
+Many families, especially mothers will start prepping their daughters for a suitable groom sometime after her graduation from university, it usually starts with a series of visits her daughter starts to receive from prospect husbands, where they meet at the bride’s parents house, and if they like one anothe they can agree to see each other more but still in the bride’s home, meanwhile the bride to be and her family start to evaluate the suitability of the prospect husband for marriage, evaluation criteria might include; whether he is capable of providing for a family, his family social standing in the community is also looked upon, this practice might come as a surprise to some but there is no shame in it in the Arab world, as it is not considered to be a gold digging kind of family if they look into the financial capability of the groom, since, generally speaking, in the Middle Eastern society courtship between men and women is very much un-favored and kind of forbidden and restricted by many, sometimes if someone is known to have a boyfriend before marriage she will be criticized and looked upon as having bad manners and guys might not want to propose to her especially by the more conservative circles.

-I have personally witnessed many success stories of arranged or traditional marriages, my observations might be inaccurate and based on what these people express, given in our society no one wants to say they have a bad marriage, and even if they are in one, many often suck it up and keep it going.
+I have personally witnessed many success stories of arranged, or traditional marriages, as they are called, my observations might be inaccurate and based on what these people express, given in our society no one wants to say they are in a bad marriage, and even if they were, many often like to push it under the rug.
+Divorce is not an option.

-Do you marry in order to enhance your social standing and life or do you marry because you fell in love despite this person’s negative side?
+Do you marry in order to enhance your social standing and life in general or do you marry because you fell in love despite everything else standing in your both way?

-I have to say the best and difficult way is to achieve both, I went on to search how successful people did it, in an interview with Jeff Bezos, the founder of Amazon, he started talking about how when he decided that its time to get married, he early on knew he wanted to be with someone that was (according to his words) a Resourceful person, which you can watch in his interview on Summit YouTube Channel. (here is the part where he talks about marriage and his wife).
+I have to say the best and difficult way is to achieve both, I went on to search how successful people did it, in an interview with Jeff Bezos, the founder of Amazon, he started talking about how when he decided that its time for him to get married, he knew early on he wanted to be with someone that was, according to his words, a Resourceful person, which you can watch in his interview on Summit YouTube Channel (he talks about it in minute 14 in the video).

-Marrying someone because of love is not all sweet and roses either, it has its challenges too, Alexandra Redcay, an Assistant Professor at Millersville University.
-Her interests include mental health and addiction, spoke about selecting the right relationship where she also discusses red flags when we are in a relationship and how we tend to ignore them because we’re so in love.
-Here is her full talk on TEDx
+Marrying someone because of love is not all sweet and roses either, it has its challenges too, Alexandra Redcay, an Assistant Professor at Millersville University, her interests include mental health and addiction, in a TEDx talk she discusses selecting the right relationship and noticing the red flags when we are in one, she also highlights how we tend to ignore these red flags because we’re so in love.

-There is no right or wrong way, but before taking this decision I think one should be the right person regardless of who the other person is, to have her own share of life experiences, knowing the kind of life she wants, even if vaguely, but you must know and not to be thrown into circumstances without you having a say in them or worse not having the ability to mold your life into the shape you want.
+There is no right or wrong way, but before making this decision I think one should be the right person regardless of who the other person is, to have her own share of life experiences, knowing the kind of life she wants, even if vaguely, but you must know so as not to be thrown into circumstances without you having a say in them or worse not having the ability to mold your life into the shape you want.